 Does Homeowners Insurance Cover Damage from a Party?

-Damage caused by a party is usually covered, but if you plan a big event or will serve alcohol, you may need extra coverage.
+Home insurance usually covers damage to your home from a party.
+But if you’re planning a big event or will serve alcohol, you may need extra coverage.

 Alani Asis